chancancode/branch-rename/README.md

 ### Phase 1: Mirror "master" and "main"

 The goal of this phase is to make it _possible_ to use the "main" branch name as an alternative.
-This allows some early adaopters to start testing the new setup.
+This allows some early adopters to start testing the new setup.

 1. As always, make sure your local "master" branch is up-to-date.